The Best 7-Day Diabetes Meal Plan

 This healthy 1,200-calorie weight-loss meal plan for diabetes makes it easy to balance your blood sugar.

-Eating healthy with diabetes is easy and delicious with this 7-day diabetes diet plan.
+Eating healthy with diabetes is easy and delicious with this 7-day diabetes diet plan, and works well as a type 2 diabetes meal plan.
 The simple meals and snacks that makes this plan so simple and realistic to follow feature the best foods for diabetes, like complex carbohydrates (think whole grains and fresh fruits and vegetables), lean protein and healthy fats.
 The carbohydrates are balanced throughout each day with each meal containing 2-3 carb servings (30-45 grams of carbohydrates) and each snack containing around 1 carb serving (15 grams of carbohydrates).
 To help keep your blood sugar from spiking too high too quickly, we limited refined carbohydrates (like white bread, white pasta and white rice) and have also cut down on saturated fats and sodium, which can negatively impact your health if you eat too much.

 Related: Healthy Diabetes Recipes